tashaxanavsem82/collaborative-notetaker/CONTRIBUTING.md

    git push origin feature-name
    ```
 6. **Create a Pull Request**: Navigate to the original repository and click on 'New Pull Request'.
 Select your fork and the branch with your changes.

+For additional assistance, feel free to reach out or check the project's issues.